ocfl-archive/gocfl/pkg/ocfl/inventory/README.md

 ## Overview

-The inventory structure is divided into several structural modules to maintain clarity and follow the OCFL specification:
+The inventory structure is divided into several structural modules to maintain clarity and follow the OCFL specification.
+For a visual overview, see the [**Architecture Diagram**](docs/architecture.md).

 - **Inventory**: The central management unit.
 - **Versions**: Management of the version history and the state of each version.
 - **Manifest**: Mapping of content digests to physical file paths.